JetHughes/ANDIE/README.md

 **Known Issues:**

-**Brief Discussion:** What features were made accessible and why?
-Zoom in and out, rotate 90 degrees, flip vertically and horizontally, undo and redo.
-These features were deemed the most useful and needed to be more propmenant within Andie
+**Brief Discussion:** Zoom in and out, rotate 90 degrees, flip vertically and horizontally, undo and redo.
+These features were deemed the most useful and needed to be more promenant within Andie

 ---